wavesplatform/docs.wavesplatform/docs/en/ride/v5/structures/transaction-structures/set-asset-script-transaction.md

 # [Ride v5] SetAssetScriptTransaction

-:warning: This is the documentation for the Standard Library **version 5**, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
-[Go to Mainnet version](/en/ride/structures/transaction-structures/set-asset-script-transaction)
+:warning: This is the documentation for the Standard Library **version 5**, which becomes available after activation of feature #16 “Ride V5, dApp-to-dApp invocations”.
+[Go to version 4](/en/ride/structures/transaction-structures/set-asset-script-transaction)

 Structure of a [set asset script transaction](/en/blockchain/transaction-type/set-asset-script-transaction).